How to Build the Perfect Analytics Dashboard

 - Which metrics matter?

-- What will you do with the dashboard, and who needs access?
+- What will you do with the analytics dashboard, and who needs access?

-With this in mind from the start, your dashboard is bound to be more useful to your teammates, and will get used instead of sitting idle on the shelf.
+With this in mind before you build, your analytics dashboard is bound to be more useful to your teammates and will get used instead of sitting idle on the shelf.

 Once you’ve answered these four questions, you’ll need to decide how to visualize the data.
-The key is to use visualizations that make it easy to discern the trends and digest the insights.
+The key to building the perfect analytics dashboard is to use visualizations that make it easy to discern the trends and digest the insights.
 Using the right types of charts or maps can simplify data ingestion and look good in the process.

 Visualizing data with Sigma is easy.
 See for yourself.